-Wong Kit Yi, karaoke lecture-performance
+Wong Kit Yi, Karaoke lecture-performance + Q&A with X Zhu-Nowell

 Case Western Reserve University, Health Campus